FX Fighter: Characters

-Cancelled SNES version
+Cancelled Super NES version

-FX Fighter was originally conceived as a Super Nintendo Entertainment System (SNES) game and originally titled Fighting Polygon.
-It was first shown in November 1994 at Nintendo's Shoshinkai Software Exhibition in Japan, based on the Super FX 2 chip to deliver polygon graphics, otherwise unattainable on the SNES.
+FX Fighter was originally conceived as a Super NES titled Fighting Polygon.
+It was first shown in November 1994 at Nintendo's Shoshinkai Software Exhibition in Japan, using the Super FX 2 chip to deliver polygon graphics, otherwise unattainable on the console.
 At the Winter Consumer Electronics Show in January 1995, GTE Entertainment and Nintendo announced that they would be jointly developing and publishing the game.

 The game was previewed in GamePro and Nintendo Power.
 It was compared to Sega's Virtua Fighter.
 Although the approximately 500 polygons per character was tame compared to Virtua Fighter and Tekken on 32-bit hardware, FX Fighter's capabilities were still impressive considering the SNES's older 16-bit hardware.

-However, after Nintendo decided to port Killer Instinct to the SNES, the SNES version of FX Fighter was canceled by Nintendo to avoid competition between the two games.
+After Nintendo decided to port Killer Instinct to the Super NES, FX Fighter was canceled by Nintendo to avoid competition between the two games.

 Reception

 For the launch of FX Fighter, GTE Entertainment shipped 200,000 units to stores and dedicated more than $2 million to its promotional campaign.

 Entertainment Weekly gave the PC version an A− and wrote that the game was as good as any that was offered on home consoles, but remarked that playing games on a television screen was better than a computer screen.

 Next Generation reviewed the PC version of the game, rating it four stars out of five, and stated that "Even without the spectacular visuals, FX Fighter would be better than Mortal Kombat II - and that's saying a lot."

 Frank Snyder of Computer Game Review was largely positive toward the game, calling it "definitely worth checking out".